cube3power/atsd/portals/README.md

 - Docker Host, Container
 - Microsoft SCOM
 - ITM Operating System
-- Oracle Database
-- Oracle EM Host
-- Apache Tomcat Server
 - ActiveMQ Broker
 - SolarWinds
 - tcollector
 - scollector
+- collectd
 - VMware
 - JVM
-- MySQL Database
-- PostgreSQL Database
 - nginx Web Server

-The built-in portals can be customized by changing their configuration text or used as a foundation when developing custom portals.
+The built-in portals can be customized by changing their configuration text and used as a foundation when developing custom portals.

 ## Built-in Portal Gallery